Paouky/paouky-docs/docs/getting-started/quickstart/install.md

 ```

 ??? warning "libncursesw error &#8628;"
-    If you have the following error when you start Grin:
+    If you have the following error when you start grin:

     ```bash
     grin: error while loading shared libraries: libncursesw.so.5: cannot open shared object file: No such file or directory